Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I took some vintage post cards and found scrapbooking paper that they looked good with.
-Then I put them in old picture frames that I bought from thrift stores, yard sales, etc. They are now hanging on the wall going up the stair case in my house.
-Makes for interesting wall art, and you can always change them out easily for different seasons or holidays.
+Then I put them in old picture frames that I bought from thrift stores, yard sales, etc.

 Any suggestions for recycling old birthday and greeting cards?

 monnat96 from Pingree Grove, IL